JonMS95/C_Mutex_Guard/README.md

 git clone https://github.com/JonMS95/C_Mutex_Guard
 ```

-**Note**: by default, the path to the repository should be found within a directory (found in Desktop) called "scripts" (it's to say, **_~/Desktop/scripts/C_**).
-In order to modify this, change the paths specified in [config.xml](config.xml).
-If dependencies are not found in the specified path, the path itself will be created, and then dependencies will be compiled there.

 2. Then navigate to the directory in which the repo has been downloaded, and set execution permissions to every file just in case they have not been sent beforehand.

 ```bash